National Equal Rights League: Creation

+Post-war activities

+At the conclusion of the Civil War, the NERL national organization had few resources and consequently little influence over activities in the states of the former Confederacy.
+Drawing on the support mostly Northern black activists, the NERL struggled to garner quorums at its national board quarterly meetings through 1864 and 1865.
+Its first annual convention was held in Cleveland on September 19, 1865 and attended by 41 delegates.
+Of these, eight were from the South, and the vast majority of the rest came from Ohio and Pennsylvania.
+A second national convention was held in Washington D. C. in January 1867.

+While the national organization of the NERL declined in influence, several of its local auxiliaries remained active, often operating under new names.

 The NERL used the susu economics practices of its many West Indies immigrant members to fund its activities, which included the establishment of self-sufficient black communities (Black Wall Streets) throughout the U.S. The work of the membership of the NERL created such other organizations as the National Negro Business League, the National Negro Bar Association, and the Pan-African Conference.

 The NERL also had significant international influence.
 Its leadership was received by heads of state, and they even had a delegate attend the Paris Peace Conference of 1919.
 The two best-known leaders of the organization were John Mercer Langston and William Monroe Trotter.
 Other notable members included Madam C. J. Walker, Ida B. Wells-Barnett (who founded its Anti-Lynching Bureau), Mary Church Terrell, Marcus Garvey, Octavius V. Catto, Charles Lewis Reason, John Rock, William Cooper Nell, Moses Dickson, and Frederick Douglass.

 Formation of a rival organization

 In 1905, NERL leaders met with other black leaders, in what is now known as the Niagara Movement, to discuss the growing debate between followers of Booker T. Washington and followers of W. E. B. Du Bois, who called for an end to discrimination, and to develop a new strategy for dealing with race relations at the turn of the 20th century.
 At this meeting, Du Bois unsuccessfully tried to convince the NERL members present, Trotter and Wells-Barnett, that white Americans should be permitted to join the NERL.
 When his pleas went unheeded, Du Bois left the organization and joined the National Association for the Advancement of Colored People.

 From 1910 until roughly 1920, Byron Gunner served as the president of the NERL.

 With the continued growth of the NAACP, the NERL lost prominence and by 1921 most members had joined the NAACP.